chenlu16681487/StaBiCut/README.md

 - openxlsx
 - splines
 - forcats
-Some testing or plotting scripts may additionally use:
-- mixtools
-- forestplot
-- fmsb

 Exact dependency versions are not hard-coded in this README.
 Please record them in sessionInfo.txt when generating publication-linked results.

 Input requirements